SansGuidon/bookmarks/PRINCIPLES.md

 * Study your tools, see how you work, understand how you can improve it.
 Don't rush.
 Before you run, you have to learn to walk.
 * Wait before jumping on every opportunity/request/problem.
 Don’t touch it / don’t act too soon
 * Use right tools for the job (email != todo list, PR and commits != code documentation, Jenkins != long term storage for releases/versions/build info/state of quality of your code)
+* Using boring technology.
+Don't get distracted too often with shiny tools that reinvent the wheel.